bioinfomaticsCSU/LoopPredictor/README.md

 -c [integer(>0)] the cutoff of loop score to filter the predicted output loops.
 -o [string] path to save the output result.
 ```
-Here is an running example:
+Here is a running example:
 ```bash
 cd LoopPredictor/
 python ./bin/LoopPredictor.py -b /path/to/example/NIH3T3_prediction_example/NIH_geneEnh_example.bed \